rtoal/csp-talk/README.md

-# csp-talk
-A presentation on Hoare's CSP
+# A Presentation on Hoare&rsquo;s CSP

+... and how it&rsquo;s been adopted by modern languages.

+It's a reveal.js presentation, [check it out](http://rtoal.github.io/csp-talk).